lmnr-ai/lmnr-python/README.md

 This will automatically instrument most of the LLM, Vector DB, and related calls with OpenTelemetry-compatible instrumentation.

-We rely on the amazing [OpenLLMetry](https://github.com/traceloop/openllmetry), open-source package, by TraceLoop to achieve that.
+We rely on the amazing [OpenLLMetry](https://github.com/traceloop/openllmetry), open-source package by TraceLoop, to achieve that.

 ### Project API key